KAJI - User Guide

 You can edit the name of an existing chapter from the list of chapters.

-command, followed by the edited name of the chapter.
+You can do so by using the edit command, followed by the edited name of the chapter.

 Format: edit CHAPTER_INDEX CHAPTER_NAME